FACULTY

 Irina Golubeva, Professor of Intercultural Communication in the Department of Modern Languages, Linguistics & Intercultural Communication; Affiliate Professor in Language, Literacy and Culture Doctoral Program

-Dr. Golubeva teaches and publishes in four languages: English, Hungarian, Russian and Spanish.
 Professor Golubeva’s main research interests concern the development of multilingual awareness and intercultural competence, internationalization of Higher Education, and conceptualization of intercultural citizenship.
-She is also the Co-director of the Intercultural Leadership Certificate Program.
-She is strongly committed to non-profit work, and served for seven years as a vice-president of the European Association of Teachers.
+She served as the INCC MA program director from 2020 to 2023, and she is also the Co-director of the Intercultural Leadership Certificate Program.
 In 2020, she received the Pedagogy and Teaching Award and the title of “UMBC Innovation Fellow” for her contribution to fostering inclusiveness and intercultural dialogue on campus, and for enhancing students’ engagement in Internationalization at Home.
+Dr. Golubeva is strongly committed to non-profit work and served for seven years as a Vice-President of the European Association of Teachers.
+Most recently, in 2021, she was elected to the Board of the International Academy of Intercultural Research.

 Websites: